mrestuccia1/VR_Travel/README.md

 ## An Example:

-When selecting your path, this is what the game looks like:
+We pre-defined some points, and in the image below we picked the path going from point A to point C. Here is what the game looks like, when selecting a path:

 ![image](https://github.com/mrestuccia1/VR_Travel/assets/102557721/ce74d3bd-9171-488f-be3c-203ebe875cb3)

-We pre-defined some points, and here we picked the path going from point A to point C.

 To see this game in action, follow these youtube links:
 - My partner being led from a starting point to an endpoint, while hitting all our checkpoints (denoted on the ground with tape) and being blindfolded: https://www.youtube.com/watch?v=cvG1ofZEabA